RobertRingel/LearningTasks4Programming/Java/01_ClassesModifier/TicketGenerator.md

 ## Learning Task: Printing tickets

 The Java code below implements a ticket generator.
-Read the code to obtain an understandig.
+Read the code to obtain understandig.
 Describe the functionality provided by this class and argument the different types of attribute modifiers.

 Write a main-method to demonstrate the use of this class.